eBay/tsv-utils/docs/ToolReference.md

 These tools assume data is utf-8 encoded.

-### File format and alternate delimiters (--delimiter)
+### File format and alternate delimiters (`--delimiter`)

 Any character can be used as a delimiter, TAB is the default.
 However, there is no escaping for including the delimiter character or newlines within a field.
 This differs from CSV file format which provides an escaping mechanism.
 In practice the lack of an escaping mechanism is not a meaningful limitation for data oriented files.

 Aside from a header line, all lines are expected to have data.
 There is no comment mechanism and no special handling for blank lines.
 Tools taking field indices as arguments expect the specified fields to be available on every line.

-### Headers (-H, --header)
+### Headers (`-H`, `--header`)

 Most tools handle the first line of files as a header when given the `-H` or `--header` option.
 For example, `tsv-filter` passes the header through without filtering it.
 When `--header` is used, all files and stdin are assumed to have header lines.
 Only one header line is written to stdout.
 If multiple files are being processed, header lines from subsequent files are discarded.

 ### Multiple files and standard input

 Tools can read from any number of files and from standard input.
 As per typical Unix behavior, a single dash represents standard input when included in a list of files.
-Terminate non-file arguments with a double dash (--) when using a single dash in this fashion.
+Terminate non-file arguments with a double dash (\--) when using a single dash in this fashion.
 Example:
 ```
 $ head -n 1000 file-c.tsv | tsv-filter --eq 2:1000 -- file-a.tsv file-b.tsv - > out.tsv
 ```